ubc-cpen400p-21w/classroom/Assignment5/README.md

 Fault injection testing is a software testing method where faults are purposely introduced to a system to understand its ability to respond and tolerate errors.
 In this assignment, you will be implementing fault injection using LLVM on two different test programs: `PacketSender` and `Quicksort`.

+Programs may respond differently under fault injection.
+Generally, there are four possible failure outcomes:
+- **Benign**: The injected program returns the same correct output, as the original program.
+- **Crash**: The injected program throws an error, and fails to complete its execution.
+- **Hang**: The injected program is stuck during execution (usually in a loop).
+- **SDC**: (Silent Data Corruption), where the injected program completes its execution but returns a different, incorrect output compared to the original program.

+Programs that yield more frequent benign outcomes under fault injection are said to be more resilient.
+These programs may be intrinsicly resilient or purposely made resilient through the application of software fault tolerance design principles.

 ## Objective